 Starting at Sloy Power Station and finishing in Garelochhead, this half of The Three Lochs Way is strenuous but the scenery makes every blister worthwhile!
-Loch Long is your companion for the majority of the route however you also get glimpses of Loch Lomond and The Gareloch, the three lochs which give this long distance walk it’s name.
+Loch Long is your companion for the majority of the route and you also get glimpses of Loch Lomond and The Gareloch: the three lochs which give this long distance walk it’s name.

-We parked the car in Balloch and took the Citylink bus to Sloy Power Station to start the walk from that end, returning into Balloch on day 2.
+We parked a car in Balloch on day 1 and took the Citylink bus to Sloy Power Station, Inveruglas to start the walk from that end.
 It is service 916 and picks you up just after the roundabout on A82.
+We then walked The Three Lochs Way to Balloch over two days, where the car was waiting for us.

 WALK REPORT: 11th June 2016